PhilipJADunn/fargate-flask/README.md

 # CI/CD

-We could build and tag images with the commit SHA instead of latest.
+We could build and tag images with the commit SHA instead of latest and we could also use env vars for the region and IAM Role.